vemel/github_actions_js/nodejs_workflows/README.md

 - Release draft notes are merged from existing notes and Pull Request notes
 - Each entry added from Pull Request notes contains a link to the Pull Request
 - Release draft suggested version is based on Release notes
+- Project-agnostic, can be used on any kind of project, change `path: ./package.json` to path to your version file

 **Environment**